Acceptance Testing Definition

 As we have mentioned in the previous section the types of testing for acceptance can be varied and respond to a specific amount of criteria and for the purpose of keeping it simple we will go over the five most widely used forms of this kind of testing method.
 Here is what they are:

-• Alpha and beta acceptance testing is referring to the first part of conducting tests to find faults before the release of the software and the latter part is focused on getting the feedback from real users after the initial deployment.
+- Alpha and beta acceptance testing refer to the first part of conducting tests to find faults before the release of the software and the latter part is focused on getting the feedback from real users after the initial deployment.

 Benefits of acceptance testing